rfhb/ctrdata/cran-comments.md

 * changes to match nodbi 0.5.0
-* simplifying database operations (user-visible functions: ctrLoadQueryIntoDb, dbFindIdsUniqueTrials, dbGetFieldsIntoDf), without changes to API
+* simplifying database operations (user-visible functions: ctrLoadQueryIntoDb, dbFindIdsUniqueTrials, dbGetFieldsIntoDf), without changes to user-visible API

-## Note
+## Notes

-* this release depends on nodbi 0.5.0, which I just submitted to CRAN
-* if nodbi 0.5.0 is rejected, please do not release this submission
+The EU trial register server accessed by this package is configured with an incomplete SSL certificate chain, which is part of the NOTE issued by win-builder.

 ----------
-Thanks & greetings
+Dank & greetings
-Ralf
+Ralf Herold